 The singer from the music video didn’t change her style or voice or the way she moved because of the music that inspired her.
 And I don’t know what she was actually getting from it, but watching the process from afar was a beautiful experience.

 I’ve been struggling since day one to establish my own personal style.
 I’ve been inspired by so many photographers over these years and each time I find a new one who makes my heart leap, I sink down in my chair and groan and think “grrrrreat.
 Now I have to change again.”
-This wishy-washyness has made it really difficult to find paying sessions and steady work because, although they might have admired all the work on my website, potential clients couldn’t really tell what they were actually going to get if they hired me.
+This wishy-washyness has made it really difficult to generate steady work because, although they might have admired all the work on my website, potential clients couldn’t really tell what they were actually going to get if they hired me.
 There were so many styles to wade through that I think I became a photographer people would always admire, but never hire.

 I tried some things to escape the reality that I had to buckle down and sort myself out.
 One of the things was a page on my site called ‘Your Options’ to show different styles I could produce for clients.
 I’d never seen a successful photographer do that before and you know why?
 Because it doesn’t work.

 So one evening after opening my studio, I was crying allover my keyboard after editing a disaster family session shot in my too-small-for-families studio on a backdrop I hadn’t yet tested.
 I cried to my husband that I “haaaate (sniffle) shooting (hyperventilating) families!!!!!”
-At that moment, my close friend and assistant, Toyha, messaged me on Facebook and said “you have to see this photographer”.
+At that moment, my close friend and assistant messaged me on Facebook and said “you have to see this photographer”.
 At first, I cried some more because the last thing I wanted to see when I was ready to throw in the towel was someone doing it better.

 I kept going back to that website and found that the photographer, Skye Hardwick, had a blog for photographers with a workbook and posing guide.
 I bought them both and they put me back on center, gave me direction, inspiration and freedom to be ME and not anyone else.
 In her bio, Skye makes it very clear that she’s not the photographer for everyone.
-She only photographs children and she largely photographs them alone which is exactly what I want to do.
+She only photographs children and she largely photographs them alone which is exactly what I wanted to do.